 “We’re In the Money” (from Gold Diggers of 1933) / Harry Warren, Al Dubin Count on you to include the lyrics in pig Latin.

 “The Desert Song” (from the 1953 film) / Sigmund Romberg, Oscar Hammerstein II Meh.
 I think the only reason you worked this in is because Kim Criswell’s singing a Romberg song in your 5 January concert in Stockholm, “Softly, As In a Morning Sunrise”, which is a hot, HOT number.
-In fact I can’t believe you’re going to stand on the same stage when she sings this song and not get incinerated.
+In fact I can’t believe you’re going to stand on the same stage when she sings that song and not get incinerated.
 But that’s just you I guess.

 The Treasure of the Sierra Madre (suite; from the 1948 film) / Max Steiner God, I forgot how repetitive Max Steiner can be when he’s not cribbing from Herman Hupfeld.